 Mobile Services & Home Delivery

-GHC is excited to announce the launch of our mobile harm reduction services and home delivery program!
-Community members can access our harm reduction services along our mobile route Tuesday - Thursday 10am - 4pm.
-We will be posting our schedule soon!
+The Point Program offers mobile harm reduction services and a home delivery program.
+Community members can access our harm reduction services along our mobile route Tuesday & Thursday 10am - 4pm.

 The harm reduction team is also offering home delivery of gender affirming supplies on Wednesdays.
 Please see the link below for more information on ordering and delivery timeline: